 Windows Admin Center (WAC) is a flexible, locally-deployed, browser-based management platform and solution.
 It contains core tools for troubleshooting, configuration, management and maintenance for Windows Server, Windows Client, Software-Defined Storage (SDS), Software-Defined Network (SDN), Microsoft Hyper-V Server, and more.

 At Ignite 2018 a couple of weeks ago, Microsoft announced several Azure integration services with Windows Admin Center, such as Azure Backup, Azure File Sync, Azure Site Recovery and more.
 Please check the following document for the complete list of Azure integration options.
-As more and more services are being integrated with Windows Admin Center (WAC), it becomes a core management tool in your environment.
+As more and more services are being integrated with Windows Admin Center (WAC), it becomes a core management tool in your datacenter.
 The good news is, you can deploy Windows Admin Center in a failover cluster to provide high availability for your Windows Admin Center gateway service.

 In this blog post, I will show you how to deploy Windows Admin Center in a failover cluster to provide highly available service for your IT Administrators.